 - secukinumab (Cosentyx)

-Newer biologic drugs that target the protein interleukin-17A (IL-17A) have shown amazing results.
+Newer biologic drugs that target the protein interleukin-17A (IL-17A) have shown impressive results.
 Ixekizumab was approved in March 2016.
 It was especially promising in clinical trials.
 According to the National Psoriasis Foundation, one-third of people had clear skin after just three months of using the drug.
+Other recently approved drugs, such as brodalumab and secukinumab, also target IL-17.

 Doctors prescribe biologics to people with moderate to severe psoriasis.
 They’re used in people who haven’t responded to other treatments or who can’t use other treatments because of side effects.
 Biologics aren’t recommended for people with a weak immune system or an infection.
 Your doctor will test you for tuberculosis and other infections before you start a biologic drug.

-Most people with psoriasis benefit from using a combination of treatments.
-One person’s results may be different from another’s.
-Speak with your doctor about your options.
-Together, you and your doctor can find the best course of treatment for you.
+Talk with your doctor about your options.
+Together, you can find the best course of treatment for you.